nezix/nezix.github.io/index.md

 # Practical UnityMol tutorial

-## UnityMol Executables can be downloaded [here](https://sourceforge.net/projects/unitymol/files))
+## UnityMol Executables can be downloaded [here](https://sourceforge.net/projects/unitymol/files)

-UnityMol is a molecular viewer that can be used in a standard desktop context or in a VR context.
-For now, VR version is separated from the desktop but the same code base is used.
+UnityMol is a molecular viewer that can be used in a standard desktop context or in a Virtual Reality (VR) context.
+For now, there are one executable for the VR version and one for the desktop version but the same code base is used.

 UnityMol is also a molecular visualization platform to prototype and develop new molecular representations and custom interaction metaphores.
 It is developed mainly in C# in the Unity game engine.

-Molecular input files are currently: PDB/mmCIF/GRO/Mol2/XYZ/SDF and XTC for trajectory files, OpenDX for potential maps.
+Molecular input files currently supported are: PDB/mmCIF/GRO/Mol2/XYZ/SDF and XTC for trajectory files, OpenDX for potential maps.

 This tutorial gives a short introduction to UnityMol 1.1.1 in the form of a simplified documentation / tutorial.